CCSMB/Standards/Standards/CCSMB-5.md

 ## Design
-A client will only listen to packets while the audio is being transmitted from a server The server will communicate to the client over modem It is recommended that servers use channels 2048-4096
+A client will only listen to packets while the audio is being transmitted from a server The server will communicate to the client over modem All servers must be on seperate channels

 ## Packet
 An audio packet consists of the following fields in a table:
 - `buffer`: A table that contains Signed 8-bit PCM @ 48kHz audio
 - `id`: The ID of the server sending the message
 - `station`: A string that contains the name of the radio station
-- `title`: A string that contains the song that is currently being played, or other relevant metadata
+- `metadata`: A table that contains additional metadata
 - `protocol`: A string that contains the protocol used

+The metadata can contain the following fields:
+- `song`: A string that contains the song name, if one is being played, not required
+- `artist`: A string that contains the song artist, if a song is being played, not required
+- `owner`: A string that contains the station owner's (ingame or discord) username, not required
+- `alternative`: A table that contains alternative station channels, with integers inside, not required

 In order to be compliant the
 - protocol field must be "CCSMB-5"